Email best practices

 Hi [First name], This week, we've got a podcast with Stefan Pallios, author of the new book The 50 Laws of Freelancing.
 He and Den admin Jennifer Roland talked about that book, his freelancing career, and how he manages such ambitious side projects alongside a full slate of clients.
 Check it out in the Resource Library.

-4. Personalize it
+4. Keep it personal

 "Dear Ms. Henderson – As a retiree, we know how important it is to make sure your money stretches as far as possible.
 That's why Donald, your investment consultant, would like to discuss money management techniques that can ensure that your present and your future are as comfortable as they can be.
 Please call our offices to schedule an appointment at your convenience."

-Letting the reader know that you understand what they need, and have similar experiences, creates an authentic and trustworthy tone.
 Below is an example of an introduction by Sarah Turner geared toward copywriters.

 "These are the top 10 books that EVERY copywriter MUST read.
-These books were crucial for my growth as a copywriter & an entrepreneur and I hope they'll be just as important to you."
+These books were crucial for my growth as a copywriter & an entrepreneur, and I hope they'll be just as important to you."

 The two headlines read:

-Headline A: 75% of B2B buyers rely more on content to make purchasing decisions than they did a year ago.
+• Headline A: 75% of B2B buyers rely more on content to make purchasing decisions than they did a year ago.

-Headline B: B2B buyers rely more on content to make purchasing decisions than ever before.
+• Headline B: B2B buyers rely more on content to make purchasing decisions than ever before.

-7. Make a daring statement
+7. Make a bold statement

 Here's an example from Sarah Peck's Startup Parent: